Hubear-MUC/Narrative-Adventure/README.md

 See "readme.txt" for details.

 The files for "Version 1.0" did not get changed by the code update.
-They still work with this project.
+They still should work with the updated ones.

 Code extent: max.
 116 bytes